salesforce/lwc-rfcs/text/0000-native-lifecycle-mixed-mode.md

 Like shadow DOM mixed mode, lifecycle mixed mode will need some concept of transitivity.
 In particular, it will enforce the following rules:

 1. Any descendants of a native-lifecycle component are forced into native lifecycle mode.
 (Same as shadow DOM mixed mode.)
-2. Any _slotted content_ of a native-lifecycle component are also forced into native lifecycle mode.
+2. Any _slotted content_ of a native-lifecycle component is also forced into native lifecycle mode.
 (Different from shadow DOM mixed mode.)

 The reason for rule #2 is that slots in particular proved to be a source of observable changes for native-lifecycle components.
 It is simply the case that a slotted component can observe whether the component it is being slotted into is native or synthetic.